Pacifier25/Waste-Classification-System/README.md

 ## 🌟 Overview

-The **Waste Classification System** is an AI-powered tool designed to classify household waste images into different categories for effective recycling.
-By categorizing waste into specific classes, the system aids in improving the recycling process and contributing to environmental conservation.
+The **Waste Classification System** is an AI-powered tool designed to classify household waste into different categories, enabling effective recycling and waste management.
+By leveraging advanced deep learning models, the system simplifies waste segregation, ensuring accurate classification for improved recycling processes.

+With support for both image uploads and real-time camera-based classification, the system is user-friendly and accessible.
+It minimizes errors in waste sorting, promotes responsible disposal practices, and contributes to environmental conservation efforts by reducing landfill waste and supporting sustainable resource management.

 ### 📊 Dataset